 - Invalid authorship: Inaccurate attribution of authorship, including attribution of authorship to persons other than those who have contributed sufficiently to take responsibility for the intellectual content, or agreeing to be listed as author to a publication for which one made little or no material contribution.

-- Mismanagement of Conflict of Interest: Failure to appropriately manage any real, potential or perceived conflict of interest.
+- Failure to disclose, appropriately manage any real, potential or perceived conflict of interest;

 Representative: A person chosen by the respondent or complainant, who may be an employee or member of an employee or student group to which the respondent or complainant belongs.

-Respondent: The person who has been alleged to have committed a breach of this policy.
+Respondent: The person who has been alleged to commit a breach of policy.

 Tri-Council: Is comprised of the three major funding agencies in Canada: the Canadian Institute for Health Research (CIHR), Natural Sciences and Engineering Research Council (NSERC) and Social Sciences and Humanities Research Council (SSHRC).

 1. Roles and responsibilities of team members